MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     mssparkutils.fs.write(s"$destination/_delta_log/_last_checkpoint", "", true)
     ```

-1. Once you run the script, the table will appear in the new Lakehouse item.
+1. Once you run the script, the tables will appear in the new Lakehouse item.

 #### Approach 2: Use Azure Storage Explorer to copy files and tables

-To recover only specific Lakehouse files or tables from the original lakehouse, use Azure Storage Explorer to copy the specific files and tables from the Lakehouse item you want to recover.
+To recover only specific Lakehouse files or tables from the original lakehouse, use Azure Storage Explorer.
 Refer to [Integrate OneLake with Azure Storage Explorer](../onelake/onelake-azure-storage-explorer.md) for detailed steps.
-For large data sizes, use [Approach 1].(#approach-1-using-custom-script-to-copy-lakehouse-delta-tables-and-files).
+For large data sizes, use [Approach 1](#approach-1-using-custom-script-to-copy-lakehouse-delta-tables-and-files).

 > [!NOTE]
 > The two approaches described above recover both the metadata and data for Delta-formatted tables, because the metadata is co-located and stored with the data in OneLake.
-For non-Delta formatted tables (e.g. CSV, Parquet, etc.) that are created using Spark Data Definition Language (DDL) scripts/commands, the user is responsible for maintaining and re-running the Spark DDL scripts/commands to recover non-Delta table metadata.
+For non-Delta formatted tables (e.g. CSV, Parquet, etc.) that are created using Spark Data Definition Language (DDL) scripts/commands, the user is responsible for maintaining and re-running the Spark DDL scripts/commands to recover them.

 ### Notebook

 Notebook items from the primary region remain unavailable to customers and the code in the notebook won't be replicated to the secondary region.
-To recover the Notebook code in the new region, there are two main approaches to recovering Notebook code content.
+To recover the Notebook code in the new region, there are two approaches to recovering Notebook code content.

 #### Approach 1: User-managed redundancy with Git integration (in public preview)

-The best way to make this easy and quick is to integrate your existing live Fabric workspace with your ADO Git repo, then synchronize your notebook with your ADO repo.
-This way, you can failover to another workspace in another region and then use the repo to rebuild the notebook in the new workspace region by using the "Git integration" feature.
+The best way to make this easy and quick is to use Fabric Git integration, then synchronize your notebook with your ADO repo.
+After the service fails over to another region, you can use the repo to rebuild the notebook in the new workspace you created.

 1. Setup Git integration and select **Connect and sync** with ADO repo.